-Thirty to 40 years ago Ospreys faced possible extinction, because the species ccouldn’t produce enough young to maintain the population.
-Since the ban of DDT (a powerful insecticide) in the early 1970s, the Ospreys have made a remarkable recovery.
-Other restoration strategies, such as artificial nest construction, also have helped.
+Thirty to forty years ago, Ospreys faced possible extinction because the species couldn't produce enough young to maintain the population.
+Since the ban of DDT (a powerful insecticide) in the early 1970s, Ospreys have made a remarkable recovery.
+Other restoration strategies, such as artificial nest construction, have helped.

-For years electric transmission towers have served as nesting homes for the migratory Osprey.
+For years, electric transmission towers have served as nesting homes for migrating Osprey.
 As you drive across the Intracoastal Waterway to Hilton Head Island, you can spot the Ospreys congregating on the towers during the spring and summer months.
-Another tower - in Palmetto Electric’s own backyard - has also served as home to Osprey since 1988.
+Another tower - in our Hilton Head office's own backyard - has also served as home to Ospreys since 1988.

 Each spring, our feathered friends return to reside high atop the communications tower that overlooks the Hilton Head district office.
 Join us and view the web camera mounted nearby for a bird's eye view!

 The Osprey is 52-60 centimeters (20.5-23.6 in) long with a 152-167 cm (5-5.5 ft) wingspan.
 It has mainly white underparts and head, apart from a dark mask through the eye, and fairly uniformly brown upperparts.
 Its short tail and long, narrow wings with four long “finger” feathers (and a shorter fifth) give it a very distinctive appearance.